Improvements to the Stochastic Series Expansion method for the $JQ_2$ model with a magnetic field: Simulations Results

 Next in Fig. (\ref{fig:time}), we present the magnetization integrated autocorrelation time for $Q=1,2,4,8,12,16,20$ and the exponential autocorrelation time for $Q=20$.
 The integrated autocorrelation times are calculated from Eq. (\ref{eq:int}) and we fit the exponential autocorrelation time from autocorrelation functions based on Eq. (\ref{eq:exp}).
 In this figure, we choose different temperatures for different $Q$.
-That is because we need ensure the "JQ-SSE" methods in all division ratios give the right results (we have verified the results for all ratios are correct).
+That is because we need ensure the ``JQ-SSE" methods in all division ratios give the right results in our finite MCSs (we have verified the results for all ratios are correct).
 In addition, we choose $3$ different magnetic fields for every $Q$, in which the expectation values of magnetization are around $0.5,1,1.5$ respectively.
-From Fig. (\ref{fig:time}), we can find that the autocorrelation times are biggest for $h_j/h=1$ ("J-SSE" method) even for $Q=1$ and $2$.
+From Fig. (\ref{fig:time}), we can find that the autocorrelation times are the biggest for $h_j/h=1$ (``J-SSE" method) even for $Q=1$ and $2$.
 When $Q$ increases, the autocorrelation times increase significantly at $h_j/h=1$.
-It means the "J-SSE" method is the worst choice to do the simulations of $JQ_2$ model with magnetic field for these values of $Q$ (Of course, we can argue that when $Q$ is much smaller, the "J-SSE" method is the best choice).
-Though the autocorrelation for "J-SSE" method is the largest for small $Q$, the autocorrelation times for "J-SSE" method are still not large ($\tau_{init}<10$ for $Q=1,2$).
-So the simulations of "J-SSE" method for small $Q$ are still good enough.
-In addition, when the ratio $h_j/h$ is small, the autocorrelation times seem not change too much.
-We can find the smallest autocorrelation times correspond neither the ratio $h_j/h=1$ ("J-SSE") nor $h_j/h=0$ ("Q-SSE").
-The ratio for the smallest time is between $0$ and $1$ (it can be seen clearly from Fig. (\ref{fig:time})(a)).
-When $Q$ increases, the ratio $h_j/h$ for the smallest time will approaches $0$ (close to "Q-SSE" method).
-In addition, we find that for a large range of ratios close to $0$, the autocorrelation times seems do not change.
+It means the ``J-SSE" method is the worst choice to do the simulations of the $JQ_2$ model with magnetic field for these values of $Q$ (Of course, we can argue that when $Q$ is much smaller, the ``J-SSE" method is the best choice).
+Though the autocorrelation for ``J-SSE" method is the largest for small $Q$, the autocorrelation times for the ``J-SSE" method are still not large ($\tau_{init}<10$ for $Q=1,2$).
+So the simulations of the ``J-SSE" method for small $Q$ are still good enough.
+For large $Q$, the smallest autocorrelation times seem to be close to $h_j/h=0$.
+In addition, for a large range of the ratio around $0$, the autocorrelation times do not change too much.
 We can not clearly find the best ratio for large $Q$ in this figure.
-So we argue that the "Q-SSE" method is good enough for simulating the $JQ_2$ model with large $Q$, although the best choice is in the "JQ-SSE" region.
-The results shown in Fig. (\ref{fig:time}) are based on $(5-10)\times10^5$ MCS for each data point.
+So we suggest that the ``Q-SSE" method is good enough for simulating the $JQ_2$ model with large $Q$.
+We do not need to optimize the ratio in the ``JQ-SSE" method to find the smallest autocorrelation time, which is very close to that of $h_j/h=0$.
+The results shown in Fig. (\ref{fig:time}) are based on $(5-10)\times10^5$ MCSs for each data point.